Jewish collaboration with Nazi Germany: Jewish agents and informers

 A separate form of collaboration was the activity of Jewish agents and informers of the German secret services and police.
 In most cases, they acted voluntarily, for monetary reward, power and status.
 They also believed collaboration increased their chance for survival.
 In Berlin, the Gestapo mobilized Jewish informants under threat of death.

-Witold Mędykowski assesses this phenomenon as marginal; in a population of 15-20 thousand people in the Kraków ghetto, the number of informers is estimated at between a dozen and several dozen people.
+Witold Mędykowski assesses this phenomenon as marginal; in a population of 15-20 thousand people in the Kraków Ghetto, the number of informers is estimated at between a dozen and several dozen people.
 Informers were fought by the Jewish resistance, and by the Polish resistance if their activities harmed the Polish underground.
 The "Group 13" from the Warsaw ghetto, led by Abraham Gancwajch, was the only organized group of Jewish collaboraters with the Germans on the basis of ideology.

 The Nazis also used agents who were Jewish to arrest Jews hiding outside the ghetto or trying to escape from it.
 These agents also helped find people involved in smuggling, producing illegal documents or having contacts with the underground.
 They were widely regarded as influential people who could get things done with the Germans.
 They often took advantage of their position by taking bribes or helping selected individuals.
 Nazi agents who were Jewish include Stella Goldschlag, Ans van Dijk and Betje Wery.

-During the Hotel Polski affair, Jewish agents working for the Gestapo-operated Żagiew agent provocateur network helped to spread rumors that Jews could buy foreign passports and other documents, and then as foreign citizens, leave territories occupied by Nazi Germany.
-Approximately 2,500 Jews fell for this trap, with most subsequently arrested and murdered.

-Lehi

-Operating in Palestine since 1940, the Zionist Lehi group of about 300 members, led by Abraham Stern, regarded the British Empire as its main enemy.
-In January 1941, they offered an anti-British partnership to Germany in exchange for allowing European Jews to emigrate to Palestine.
-The offer was delivered to the German Ambassador in Turkey and sent to Berlin, but there was no response.